What’s the Florida Debt Statute of Limitations? Know the Twists and Turns

 Debtor Acknowledges the Debt

-On the flip side, if you admit to the creditor that you owe the debt, enter into a settlement agreement or make a payment toward the debt, that can also extend the statute of limitations.
+On the flip side, if you enter into a settlement agreement or make a payment toward the debt, that can also extend the statute of limitations.

 You’ll Need to Make Your Case

-If you think the statute of limitations has run out on a debt, don’t breathe a sigh of relief too quickly.
+If you think the statute of limitations has run out on a debt, you may need to defend yourself in a debt collection lawsuit.
 You are going to have to make a case.
 You need to establish when the debt was incurred and when was the last time if ever you acknowledged that you owed the debt.
 If you can establish the statute of limitations has run out (most likely in a motion to dismiss), the court will throw out your case.

 However, as you may have gathered, this is by no means a slam dunk.
 If the debt is substantial, you would be wise to hire an experienced debt collection defense attorney.